huggingface/transformers/docs/source/model_doc/detr.rst

 This model was contributed by `nielsr <https://huggingface.co/nielsr>`__.
 The original code can be found `here
 <https://github.com/facebookresearch/detr>`__.

+The quickest way to get started with DETR is by checking the `example notebooks
+<https://github.com/NielsRogge/Transformers-Tutorials/tree/master/DETR>`__ (which showcase both inference and
+fine-tuning on custom data).

 Here's a TLDR explaining how :class:`~transformers.DetrForObjectDetection` works:

 First, an image is sent through a pre-trained convolutional backbone (in the paper, the authors use